griffithlab/genviz.org/_posts/0004-03-01-pathwayAnalysis.md

 fc.go.cc.p.down <- as.data.frame(fc.go.cc.p$less)
 ```

-{% include question.html question="Which genes are in > 30% of significant pathways in the upregulated GO biological process results (q <= .05)" answer='Two genes are, RPS27A, UBA52.
+{% include question.html question="Which genes are in > 30% of significant pathways in the upregulated GO biological process results (q <= .05)" answer='Two genes are, ATM, CCNB1.
 Here is an <a href="http://genviz.org/assets/pathway_analysis/exercise1/exercise1_pathway_analysis.R">Rscript</a> to get the correct answer.'%}